mklymyshyn/arango-python/docs/source/edges.rst

 ~~~~~~~~~~~~~~

 .. warning::
     This functionality not implmented yet.
-Use **AQL**
+Use **AQL** -
-    to work with Edges.
+    :doc:`queries` section with custom wrapper to work with Edges.

 More details in :term:`Edges REST Api` documentation of **ArangoDB**